muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-14-Machine Learning flow.md

 **Import Data**
 We will import our data into python with Pandas

+**Exploratory Data Analysis**
+We will explore the data both descriptively and visually here and try to get familar with our data model.
+Here we will also explore the relations of features with our target.

 **Data cleaning, Data completing, Feature engineering**
+Based on the learnings from our 'Exploratory Data Analysis' phase, here:
-We will be cleaning our data by dropping the features that are not needed (if there is any)
+    - We will be cleaning our data by dropping the features that are not needed (if there is any)
-We will be completing our data by either filling in the Nan/null values or dropping them altogether
+    - We will be completing our data by either filling in the Nan/null values or dropping them altogether
-We may need to create new features based on the existing feature set where required
+    - We may need to create new features based on the existing feature set where required

 **Get Model**
 We will get our model and instantiate it